dimipash/AI-Python-projects/Reddit_scraping_pipeline/README.md

 # Reddit Scraping Pipeline

-This project contains a series of Jupyter notebooks that demonstrate how to build an AI-powered pipeline for discovering and analyzing Reddit communities based on given topics.
-It utilizes LangChain, LangGraph, and external APIs like BrightData SERP and Google Gemini to create an intelligent agent that searches the internet for relevant Reddit subreddits.
+This project contains a series of Jupyter notebooks and a Django app that demonstrate how to build an AI-powered pipeline for discovering and analyzing Reddit communities based on given topics.
+It utilizes LangChain, LangGraph, Django, Celery, and external APIs like BrightData SERP and Google Gemini to create an intelligent agent that searches the internet for relevant Reddit subreddits.

 ## Features